jschaeke/qbusMQTT/README.md

 A Qbus EQOweb to MQTT bridge

 # Purpose
 This perl script acts a bridge between an MQTT broker and a Qbus home automation system (Eqoweb).
-By doing so, Qbus can be integrated into home automation software solutions such as Domogik, OpenHab or Domoticz.
-Or with Node-RED logic can be programmed with flows and other online services can be wired such as IFTTT, PushOver, Alexa.
+By doing so, Qbus can be integrated into a home automation solution such as Domogik, OpenHab or Domoticz Also interesting is Node-RED to easily setup flows with other online services like IFTTT, PushOver, Alexa.

+# Future
+No intention to continue on this project.
+I switched over to a Node.js implementation https://github.com/jschaeke/qbusMqtt2.

 # Documentation
 None so far, just this readme.